 - 1/2 pound breakfast sausage, (or see other suggestions below)

 - 1 cup milk

-- In large mixing bowl combine flour, salt, and rosemary.
+- In a large mixing bowl, combine flour, salt, and rosemary.
 Pour in the olive oil and stir gently with a fork to evenly distribute the oil.
 You should end up with little pearls of flour, about the size of peas.

 - Roll out the dough between two sheets of parchment paper; carefully ease the dough into your 10-inch pie pan.
 Crimp edges as desired.

 - Fill a medium-size saucepan with water; bring to a boil over medium heat.
 Carefully place the Yukon potato slices into the boiling water; turn the heat down to simmer and cook for about 5 minutes or until easily pierced with a knife.
 Drain and set aside to cool slightly.

 - While the potato slices are simmering, heat a large sauté pan over medium heat.
 Add the onion and breakfast sausage to the pan.
 Cook, stirring occasionally, until the sausage has lost its pink color and the onions begin to brown.
 Remove from heat and set aside.